 Vent CO2: CO2 is heavier than air.
 It will come out the entrance hole of a nestbox before it will go out the vents on the top.
 Bob Flam suggests the following: drill holes in boxes BELOW the entrance, on the bottom on one side of the box.
 This will allow the smell and CO2 to escape.
 Cover the hole with a piece of window screen, folded double and stapled over the inside of the hole, or stuff screen into the hole.
 The screen will keep the hole from getting plugged with nesting material, and will also prevent entry by black flies.
 If you have vents up top, put screens over them too (e.g., staple over the outside).

-Light exterior color: Black flies may be attracted to dark colors. ?Do not use dark colors (e.g., blue, black, brown, purple) on the outside of the nestbox?
+Light exterior color: Because black flies may be attracted to dark colors, do not use dark colors (e.g., blue, black, brown, purple) on the outside of the nestbox?
 Paint exterior white or yellow?
 (This is better for reflecting heat anyway.)

 Neem Oil: Rub Neem oil (or oil mixed with a little Vaseline) when you see a wasp nest start or the first egg is laid.
 (Also helps with black flies.)
 "Now" Neem Oil is available at some health food stores (or on Amazon - NOW Foods Neem Oil, 1-Fluid Ounce.